 Buddy Up Tennis (Participants with Down Syndrome)

 For more information about the USTA’s adaptive tennis program, contact Yasmine Osborn, USTA diversity and inclusion manager.
-Also, the USTA will be hosting a Free webinar, titled “How to Start & Sustain Adaptive Tennis Programs in Your Community,” September 21 at 2 p.m.
-Click here to register (CEU credits are available).
+Also, the USTA hosted a webinar, titled “How to Start & Sustain Adaptive Tennis Programs in Your Community,” September 21st.
+Click here to see a list of USTA webinars.

 Mary Helen Sprecher is the Managing Editor of Sports Destinations Management.